UCSD-ECEMAE-148/spring-2023-final-project-team-1/README.md

 - We were also able to have the car return to the home postion.

+- When the ssh disconnects the script continues to run.

 ### What didn't work as expected

-- The lidar did not work as expected.
-We spent quite a few hours trying to make that work.
-Unfortunately, the lidar data was not clear enought for the car to make actionable decisions.
-Additonally, we noticed a large amount of delay in the data.
+- While we were able to implement the LD06 lidar inside donkeycar, our current implementation is too delayed for a useful obstacle avoidance algoirhtm.
+Also it currently takes too long to run, hanging up the other parts of donkeycar.

 ### Possible Solutions

-- One solution for the lidar would be to get the type of lidar that works better for donkeycar
+- One solution would be to get an RPlidar or a similar lidar that is supported out of the box by Donkeycar

+- There is potential to rewrite our part to get quicker measurements.

 ## If we had another week